July 19, 2017

 nothing to read that is meaningful or trustworthy.
 This, of course, is already happening.
 In the utility industry alone, we increasingly are seeing many for-profit, agenda-driven entities masquerading as news media outlets.

-Statement of Support for Empowering Colorado from George Rogers — Former Manager of Public Affairs, NREL
+Statement of Support for Empowering Colorado from George Douglas — Former Manager of Public Affairs, NREL

 March 25, 2017